 If you are a commercial tenant, the lease will define the costs you must pay in your service charges.
 It is therefore important to consider the wording of your lease carefully as this is generally the starting point when trying to resolve a dispute.

 If the terms of the lease are unclear, things can quickly become difficult, particularly when the parties have each been working on the basis of their own interpretation.
-This was the situation in the recent and widely reported case of First Property Services Ltd v Ahmet, where a poorly drafted lease resulted in an expensive outcome for the leaseholders on the wrong end of serious drafting errors.
+This was the situation in the widely reported case of First Property Services Ltd v Ahmet, where a poorly drafted lease resulted in an expensive outcome for the leaseholders on the wrong end of serious drafting errors.

 Service Charge Dispute Solicitors